Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/DP700-Gettingstarted/M01-Gettingstarted.md

 - Basic familiarity with Apache Spark and notebooks (e.g., using PySpark)
 - Understanding of ETL/ELT processes and data transformation concepts
-- Familiarity with real-time data concepts and streaming sources
-- Basic knowledge of configuring Eventstreams with inputs, transformations, and outputs
 - Understanding of Kusto Query Language (KQL) and basic SQL for querying event data

 ## Architecture